fables-tales/rubysoexperiment/README.md

 lines) can be slow because of the number of comparisons that have to be made.
 Rust can do this a lot faster.

+If you want to try this project yourself, run `./build.sh`, it assumes you have a recent Rust and Ruby installed, but it'll compile the rust bit, the ruby bit, and then run a simple ruby program loading the native extension.
+Below is a blog post on how it works.

 ## Starting with Rust

 To start with, let's imagine that I've got this rust function that I want to